Accelerated processing of your patent application

 Anyone who files a first application to NIPO.
 The scheme applies both to applications filed via a patent attorney and to private applicants.

-Only applications without priority (first applications) can be processed with AKS.
-This is the first application you file concerning an invention.
-If you have previously filed an application for the same invention in another country, you cannot request accelerated processing from NIPO.
+Only applications without priority (first applications) can be processed under AKS.
+A first application is the initial application you file for an invention.
+If you have previously filed an application for the same invention in another country, you cannot request accelerated processing with NIPO.

 What does it cost?